How to manage user reviews at scale: Three tactics for success

 Jason from Figma offers a more nuanced approach, saying that “Each metric has pros and cons and I don’t think any of them are the Holy Grail.
 They are data points that, when used in conjunction with other metrics, can help answer the question, “Is our approach working?”

 However, one point that all three experts agree on is the need to prioritise replying to low ratings, between one to three stars.
 These reviews are the most important to catch and reply to early on, as they affect the overall rating and can discourage new potential users from downloading the app.
 Luckily, it’s another task that, with the help of automation, needn’t be as daunting.
+To handle the good reviews, get positive reviews examples: copy and paste them to handle the top raters and keep them

 Looking for more information on how to automate your review management strategy?
 Download our Automation guide, complete with a whole host of automation rules and conditions that can be used in the AppFollow platform.
 And if you’d like to hear more about how automation can help improve your review management process, don’t hesitate to reach out to us for a demo.